NirmithDev/MOVIE-SEARCH-UP/README.md

 - add an extra step in registration to set user to admin or a normal user
 - final step is to add a add to watch later button that will be stored in user's profile
 - needs the backend functionality to update the movie data (Edit functionality)
+- search up other user's functionality
+- update Reviews and search History for each Users

 # Next steps

-- search up other user's functionality
 - add follow user to list functionality for all user's
 - add Follow Director/ Writer/ Actor as well
 - code if possible the reply to each comment